ctmccann/housing_sales/Readme.md

 ## GitHub Documents

 This is a sample readme for 6306 Doing Data Science.

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+This involved creating this repository and also editing the source file.